Account Info

 The Swiss franc is considered a safe-haven currency.

-Switzerland has a large, safe, and stable banking industry, a low-volatility capital market, tax-friendly policies, near-zero unemployment, a high standard of living, and positive trade balance figures.
+Switzerland has a large, safe, and stable banking industry, a low-volatility capital market, tax-friendly policies, low unemployment, a high standard of living, and positive trade balance figures.
 Switzerland's independence from the European Union also somewhat shields it from any adverse political and economic events in the region.

 Defensive stocks